ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Afterwards you can download it from our registry via `docker pull`.
-Pay attention that you have to use **hub-public.libelektra.org** as this subdomain does not require authentification for GET operations used by the Docker client.
+Pay attention that you have to use **hub-public.libelektra.org** as this subdomain does not require authentication for GET operations used by the Docker client.
 As an example:

 ```